 ● Restoration of the Victorian lodge

-● Design and design and construction of the park cafe
+● Design and construction of the park cafe

 ● Design and re-siting of the children’s play areas

 ● Installation of Victorian style lights and street furniture as well as a Clock

 ● The Napier and Sicilian fountains have been renovated together with new figureheads and are now in full working order

 ● All paths were renovated to a high standard

 ● Redesign, Replace, and improve many flower beds as well as provide raised beds.

 ● Installation of a a Petanque pitch

 ● All seating and waste bins have been replaced with Victorian style units